AnyverseAddons/incabin/README.md

         }
     },
 ```
 The `conditions`property has to do with the illumination.
-You can set the probabilities for 4 different  conditions. the last one `interior-lights` sets a night time[^times] and enables in-cabin active illumination and NIR simulation.
+You can set the probabilities for 4 different  conditions.
+Basically you control 2 properties, one to decide day or night and another to turn on or off the interior NIR active lights.
+For day illumination, the sun is positioned randomly setting an elevation between [0º, 90º] and azimuth between [0º, 360º].
+These values are annotated as custom metadata in the annotations file.
 The default configuration is:

 ```
     "conditions": [
-        {'Day': True,  'Cond':'sunny',          'Probability': 0.25},
+        {'Day': True,  'interior-lights':True,  'probability': 0.0},
-        {'Day': True,  'Cond':'scattered',      'Probability': 0.25},
+        {'Day': True,  'interior-lights':False, 'probability': 0.25},
-        {'Day': True,  'Cond':'overcast',       'Probability': 0.25},
+        {'Day': False, 'interior-lights':True,  'probability': 0.25},
-        {'Day': False, 'Cond':'interior-lights','Probability': 0.25}
+        {'Day': False, 'interior-lights':False, 'probability': 0.0}
     ],
 ```